 Property taxes and possessory interests.
 Property taxes are primarily based on the value of land, houses, other buildings, and business equipment.
-Individuals and businesses pay property taxes to various local governments, such as cities, counties, school districts, and special districts, each of which imposes its own tax rate on property.
+Individuals and businesses pay property taxes to various local governments, such as cities, counties, school districts, and special districts.
 Property taxes pay for a variety of local government services, including public education, police and fire services, roads and bridges, parks and recreation facilities, hospitals, and libraries.